Overview

 Low Latency

-WASM Player set to Low Latency mode can be used to playback streams which require minimal latency, such as media originating from a live source (e.g. game streams, live camera feeds).
+WASM Player set to Low Latency mode can be used to playback streams which require low latency, such as media originating from online streams (e.g. football match).
 In this mode both pipeline clock and synchronization of multimedia pipeline is controlled entirely by the WebAssembly application.
 Platform renders ES Packets immediately after they are passed to WASM Player.
-Low latency mode allows playback with minimal latency, however access to some operations and DRMs is limited (see table comparing modes below).
+Low latency mode allows playback with low latency, however access to some operations and DRMs is limited (see table comparing modes below).
 Due to a nature of low latency playback, B-frames cannot be used.

-Low latency mode is the best choice for playing media from live sources.
+Low latency mode is the best choice for playing media from online streams, that should benefit from picture enhancements functionality of Smart TV, with only little overhead on latency.

 Pipeline clock & stream sync